 - California law requires any business entity that files an original or amended tax return that is prepared using tax preparation software to electronically file (e-file) their tax return with the FTB.
-For more information, go to ftb.ca.gov and search for business efile. - For taxable years beginning on or after January 1, 2019, the extension period for filing a C corporation tax return has changed from six months to seven months.
-Get FTB Notice 2019-07 for more information. - Corporations can make payments online using Web Pay for Businesses.
+For more information, go to ftb.ca.gov and search for business efile. - Corporations can make payments online using Web Pay for Businesses.
 Corporations can make an immediate payment or schedule payments up to a year in advance.
 Go to ftb.ca.gov/pay. - Corporations can use a Discover, MasterCard, Visa, or American Express Card to pay business taxes.
 Go to officialpayments.com.
-Official Payments Corporation charges a convenience fee for using this service. - Corporations can make an estimated tax or extension payment using tax preparation software.
+ACI Payments, Inc. (formerly Official Payments) charges a convenience fee for using this service. - Corporations can make an estimated tax or extension payment using tax preparation software.
 Check with the software provider to determine if they support Electronic Funds Withdrawal (EFW) for estimated tax or extension payments. - The Internal Revenue Service (IRS) requires certain corporations to file Schedule UTP (Form 1120), Uncertain Tax Position Statement, with their income tax returns.
-For California purposes, if a corporation is required to file Schedule UTP (Form 1120) with their federal tax return, the corporation must attach a copy of federal Schedule UTP (Form 1120) to the California tax return.
+For California purposes, if a corporation is required to file Schedule UTP (Form 1120) with their federal tax return, the corporation must attach a copy of federal Schedule UTP (Form 1120) to the California tax return. - R&TC Section 41 Reporting Requirements Beginning in taxable year 2020, a C corporation partner of a partnership conducting a commercial cannabis activity that is licensed under California Medicinal and Adult-Use Cannabis Regulation and Safety Act should file form FTB 4197, Information on Tax Expenditure Items.
+The FTB uses information from form FTB 4197 for reports required by the California Legislature.
+Get form FTB 4197 for more information.